Here's What You Need to Know: The legacy systems of the Cold War have left Russia well prepared for competition over the Arctic.

 Sometimes the best way to manage ice is to avoid it altogether.
 The American, British and Soviet navies tangled extensively under the Arctic Ocean during the Cold War, as boomers and attack subs tracked one another.
 Russian submariners have extensive experience operating in the Arctic, and an extensive support structure in old Soviet bases along the ocean’s rim.

-The premier Russian nuclear attack vessel remains the Akula, a monster of a boat that can carry a vast arsenal of weapons.
+While newer boars are coming online, the Akula is a monster of a boat that can carry a vast arsenal of weapons.
 Although built in the 1980s, the Akula can operate effectively in anti-submarine roles (either under the ice or under open seas), and in anti-shipping roles (where a reduction in surface ice can make cruise missiles somewhat more effective).
 The Akula isn’t quite as quiet as its Western counterparts, but it makes up for that deficiency in size and weapons load.
 The Russian Northern Fleet, normally tasked with arctic ops, currently maintains six Akulas, which regularly operate under the icepack.

 Even as the sea ice clears, conditions in the Arctic will make it difficult to conduct carrier operations, increasing the importance of land-based aircraft.
 Operating from bases along the rim of the Arctic, the MiG-31 Foxhound—a fast, long-legged interceptor developed from the MiG-25 Foxbat, can cover a lot of space.